Skip to footer content

 $vbLabelText $csharpLabel

-It’s designed specifically for developers who want features such as:
+It's designed specifically for developers who need:

-• Support for modern .NET Framework / .NET Core / .NET 6/7+ platforms
+• Support for .NET Framework, .NET Core, and .NET 6/7+ platforms

 Install-Package IronPPT